-- América Móvil failed to disclose sufficient information about its policies and practices affecting users' freedom of expression and privacy. - The company lacked disclosure about how it responds to government requests to shut down networks. - The company did not clearly disclose how it handles government or private requests to block content or to hand over user information.
+- América Móvil failed to disclose sufficient information about its policies and practices affecting users' freedom of expression and privacy. - The company lacked disclosure about how it responds to government requests to shut down networks. - The company did not clearly disclose how it handles government or private requests to restrict content or hand over user information.